 Carcass yield, weight of meat cuts, and weight edible viscera

-Table 2 exhibited boiler chickens fed 10% CPL exhibited lower dress weights (1162 g) compared to those on the standard diet (1241 g).
+Table 2 exhibited broiler chickens fed 10% CPL exhibited lower dress weights (1162 g) compared to those on the standard diet (1241 g).
 Conversely, increasing levels of FFW raised broiler dress weights from 1068 g (for 100% tap water) to 1276 g (for 15% FFW substitution).
 The dressing percentage, denoting the ratio of carcass weight to live weight, ranged from 90.0% to 92.75% across treatment groups.
 Thigh weights exhibited an upward trend from 109.9 g to 143.3 g with increasing supplementation of FFW from 0% to 15% in drinking water.
 Broiler chicken diets with CPL and FFW resulted in significantly higher drumstick weights compared to the control group receiving pure standard diet (SD) and plain tap water.
 Supplementing with 10% CPL led to a 21.3% increase in drumstick weight (137.31 g) over the control group (113.88 g).
 Broilers receiving FFW at 5% showed a 48.7% increase in drumstick weight compared to the control, at 169.25 g.
-Significant

 Table 2.
 Effects of dietary papaya leaf meal and water-based fermented fish waste on carcass yields and weights of meat cuts and edible viscera in broiler chickens